Skip to main content

 In this example, we've included more information than necessary to demonstrate the concept.
 For instance, we explicitly added inherits to show how you can use multiple inheritance to merge multiple baseline configurations.
 We also specified the component path in both instances, even though it's already defined in the baseline configuration.
 This redundancy is just to emphasize that both are pointing to the same component.

-atmos terraform apply station/1 -s dev
+atmos terraform deploy --all -s dev

 NOTE: